elizajing/ny_times_movie_review/README.md

 Done
 ----
+- Implement modal to show more detailed info on each movie(when clicking on title) and add link to each movie title for movie under `In Theatres` and `Most Popular`
 - Make movie item heigh adapt to image size and implement `More info` button when the overview text is too long
 - Refactor so that `In Theatres` and `Most Popular` reuse the same component
 - Handle return data that has null multimedia values in `Search`